thomassuedbroecker/example-jmeter-functional-performance-test/documentation/03-functional-performance-test-example.md

 ![](../images/00-jmeter-edit-testplan.png)

-### Step 5: Start JMeter performance test from the command line
+### Step 5: Start the JMeter performance test from the command line

+It is usual to integrate test automation in many scenarios and this is the reason why I also create a bash auto action example that can be integrated in many scenarios.

 This bash automation does the following tasks: